rbms-bsc/DCRMR/_pages/PPDM/Place-of-publication.md

 >Publication statement: <CITE>London : Printed and sold by H. Fry, Finsbury-Place ; New-York : Re-published by William Cobbett, no. 141, Hanover-Square, 1800</CITE>
 >>(*Comment*: Example formatted with ISBD punctuation for clarity)

-## 5.21.34 Places of publication in multipart monographs
+## 5.21.34 Places of publication in multiple unit resources

 <a name="5.21.34.1">5.21.34.1</a> If the manifestation is issued in more than one physical part and the place of publication changes in the course of publication, transcribe as Place of publication the place named in the first or earliest part and always record the place named in the later part(s) in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.32.1](/DCRMR/ppdm/Note-on-publication-statement/#5.24.32.1)).